 This option leads to both the MEd degree in Curriculum and Instruction and high school certification (grades 7-12).
 The student must meet all admission, retention, and certification requirements for teacher education and have a certification plan completed by the certification officer.

-MED Curriculum and Instruction (7-12) Certification Requirement PDF
+MED Curriculum and Instruction (7-12) Certification Requirements

 Additional course work (undergraduate or graduate) in the teaching field may be required and is determined on an individual basis by the certification officer and documented in a certification plan.
-Certification also requires student teaching or an approved equivalent and successful completion of content area and pedagogy and professional responsibility (PPR) state certification exams.
+Certification also requires clinical teaching or an approved equivalent and successful completion of content area and pedagogy and professional responsibility (PPR) state certification exams.

-Curriculum and Instruction with All-Level Teacher Certification
+Curriculum and Instruction with All-Level Teacher Certification in Art, Spanish, Music or Physical